• About

 This DIY Vinyl Decal for a Vintage Bucket tutorial is so easy you're going to want to make one for all your friends & family!
 Plus, a free SVG Cut File too!
 It's so easy you'll have a DIY flower pot in no time at all. #svgfiles #silhouette #thesummeryumbrella #lzcathcart # freshflowers #flowermarket #freshcutflowers #flowerssign #flowerbucket

-Fresh Flowers DIY Idea
+Fresh Flowers DIY Vinyl Decal Idea

-Happy Friday!
-I have to admit… I’m really excited about this post!
-Yes, it is about a bucket, BUT hear me out.
-This Fresh Flowers design is so versatile and can be used on soooo many other items.
 Not to mention, this DIY Vinyl Decal for a Vintage Bucket is super easy to put together PLUS it includes a Free Fresh Flowers Cut File that was hand-drawn by yours truly.
-So you know it’s an one of a kind design that will look amazing in your home 😉
+So you know it’s one of a kind design that will look amazing in your home 😉

 How to Make a DIY Flower Pot